SpatialTemporalStats/LRGPSP_Reproducibility_Materials/README.md

 - "helper-functions.R": a helper function

 #### S2_VersusK
 This sub-repository includes R scripts for performing the simulated studies in Section 3.2 and reproducing Figure 3 and Table 2, along with the corresponding outputs.
-Figure 3 demonstrates the impact of rep-points on the predictive process by comparing the prediction performance of various types of representative points across four scenarios.
+Figure 3 demonstrates the impact of rep-points on the predictive process by comparing the prediction performance of various types of rep-points across four scenarios.
 Table 2 displays the variations in energy distances for rep-points with respect to their sizes.

 - "Simu2.R": R script for performing the simulated studies in Section 3.2 and reproducing Figure 3 and Table 2
 - "helper-functions.R": a helper function